TeachingMaterial/ELEE1147_Exercises/src/PointersAndAddressing/PointersAndAddressing.md

-# C Pointers and Addressing
+# Lab 6: C Pointers and Addressing

 In this lab you will be introduce to pointers and addressing as tool to understand computer memory.